 Flour

 Flour forms the base of the batter.
 It gives shape and structure to the cookies.
-Use all purpose flour for the best balance in your Madeline cookies recipe using cream.
+Use all-purpose flour for the best balance in your Madeline cookies recipe using cream.

 Milk